The Ultimate In Birding Tours

 If we have participants on our Solomon Islands tour who would like to visit the Santa Cruz Islands, we will arrange an extension.
 The cost will depend on both the number of participants and the necessary duration (most likely five extra days after allowing for the infrequent flights).
 Please inform us at the time of booking if you are interested in a Santa Cruz Islands extension.

 The Highlands of Guadalcanal: The difficult-to-reach highlands of Guadalcanal hold six endemics, including Guadalcanal Honeyeater, Hooded Whistler, Guadalcanal Fantail, Guadalcanal Thicketbird, Guadalcanal Thrush and Guadalcanal White-eye, as well as the rare and beautiful Moustached Kingfisher (which is endemic to Bougainville Island in Papua New Guinea and Guadalcanal).
 Exploring the relevant area for these birds requires very arduous mountain trekking, including steep, slippery and difficult/dangerous trail sections, walking up rivers and lots of ‘off-trail’ in steep terrain.
-We have spoken with experienced people who have explored the area and they regard trekking in the area as high risk.
-So for the time being, pending the discovery of easier and safer access to these birds, we are not including the Guadalcanal highlands in our tours.
+We have spoken with experienced people who have explored the area, and they regard trekking in the area as high-risk.
+So, for the time being, pending the discovery of easier and safer access to these birds, we are not including the Guadalcanal highlands in our tours.

 Accommodation & Road Transport: The hotels at Honiara and Gizo are of a good standard.
 The hotel on Malaita is fairly simple, although it usually has functioning air-conditioning.
 The guesthouses on Rennell, Kolombangara, Makira (near the airstrip) and Santa Isabel are fairly basic but provide mattresses, clean sheets, cold showers and toilets.
 Accommodation is very basic at Hauta on Makira, where we will sleep on bamboo beds in traditional, open-plan village houses, and washing is under piped stream water or in the local river.
-One night will be spent in a basic camp on the mountain on Kolombangara.
 Road transport will be by minibus/passenger van and 4×4 vehicles.
 Roads away from the Honiara area are mostly bad, but in any event, we do not travel far on them.

 Climate: Hot and humid.
-Although it is the ‘dry’ season, rain is still very likely and it can be heavy.
+Although it is the ‘dry’ season, rain is still very likely, and it can be heavy.
 Boat journeys and the optional camping night on Kolombangara can be cool.

 Bird Photography: Opportunities during our Solomon Islands birding tour are worthwhile.